3. MATERIAL ACCOUNTING POLICY INFORMATION

 Investment in equity instruments of subsidiaries are measured at cost less impairment.

 Investment in redeemable preference shares of subsidiaries are measured at FVTPL.
-These investments are measured at fair value at the end of each reporting period, with any gains or losses arising on re-measurement recognised in statement of profit and loss.
-The gain or loss on disposal is recognised in statement of profit and loss.
+These investments are measured at fair value at the end of each reporting period, with any gains or losses arising on re-measurement recognized in statement of profit and loss.
+The gain or loss on disposal is recognized in statement of profit and loss.

 C. Other financial assets